seansfkelley/react-layered-chart/API.md

 **Note**: `xPct` and `yPct` are generally values on `[0, 1]`, though they could be outside these bounds if you have unconventional styles like widths greater than 100% or negative margins.

+**Note**: none of the events interpreted by this component will have `stopPropagation` or `preventDefault` called on them automatically; your handlers should call these if appropriate.

 #### Props

 - `className?`: space-separated DOM class names to be merged with the default class names.